Student Conduct Code

 (c) Obstruction.
 Obstruction of the free flow of pedestrian or vehicular traffic on university premises or at university-sponsored or university-supervised events.

 (d) Demonstration.
-Participation in a campus demonstration which violates the university regulations governing campus assembly and peaceful demonstration.
+Participation in a campus demonstration which violates university regulations.

 (12) Violations of other laws, regulations and policies.